zakingslayerv22/javascript-calculator/README.md

 These bugs stem from the fact that I did not arrange my logic systematically at the beginning of the project.
 I have learnt and I must move on.

-I hope to revisit this project in the nearest future, refactor the functions and make the more efficient.
+I hope to revisit this project in the nearest future, refactor the functions and make them more efficient.

 See you around.